 Gonzalez's professional career began at sixteen with The Houston Ballet II, where he had the opportunity to dance works by Stanton Welch, Balanchine, Claudio Muños, Ben Stevenson, and others, as well as touring around the world.

-At 18, he joined Orlando Ballet where he danced for three years, performing and originating works by director Robert Hill such as Peter and the Wolf, Ravel’s Bolero, Carmina Burana, and many others.
+At 18, he joined Orlando Ballet where he danced for three years, performing and originating works by director Robert Hill such as Peter and the Wolf, Ravel’s Bolero, Carmina Burana, Swan Lake and many others.

-2015 saw Gonzalez join the Joffrey Ballet of Chicago where he performed and originated roles on stages all over the world - Orphe and Euridice, Sylvia by John Neumeier, Christopher Wheeldon's Swan Lake, Glass Pieces by Jerome Robbins, and many others
+2015 saw Gonzalez join the Joffrey Ballet of Chicago where he performed and originated roles on stages all over the world - Orphe and Euridice, Sylvia by John Neumeier, Christopher Wheeldon's Swan Lake, Glass Pieces by Jerome Robbins, and many others.

-Metropolitan Ballet Theatre has had the great honor and pleasure of having Mr. Gonzalez return to choreograph specifically for MBT ensembles.
+Metropolitan Ballet Theatre has had the great honor and pleasure of having Mr. Gonzalez return to teach and choreograph specifically for MBT ensembles.
 These works have been showcased at the school's own performances, as well as at Gala productions and the Regional Dance Association Ballet Festivals.
 They have won wide praise for their innovation and Gonzalez received multiple Rising Choreographer awards and opportunities at the National Choreographic Intensive.

 LUIS EDUARDO GONZALEZ